Decompositions of symmetric tensors#

 #

-# we can specify D_block and tol_block for each charge sector independently
+# We can specify D_block and tol_block for each charge sector independently

 opts = {'D_block': {(0,): 2, (-1,): 3}, 'tol_block': {(0,): 0.6, (-1,): 0.1}}